osamaalmughanni/Kumiko/featured/README.md

-This repository contains comprehensive documentation for all the featured scripts within Kumiko.
+This folder contains the documentation for all the featured scripts within Kumiko.